paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-311-commercial-motor-vehicle-safety.md

   (B) allow law enforcement to access the data contained in the device during a roadside inspection; and

-  (C) apply to a commercial motor vehicle beginning on the date that is 2 years after the date that the regulations are published as a final rule.
+  (C) except as provided in paragraph (3), apply to a commercial motor vehicle beginning on the date that is 2 years after the date that the regulations are published as a final rule.

 (2) **Performance and design standards.—** — The regulations prescribed under subsection (a) shall establish performance standards—